Build for Android

 Are you familiar with Android development environment and interested to learn more while helping the project?

-Build CODE for Android
+Build Collabora Office Core for Android

-Create a file called autogen.input
+Create a file called autogen.input in your core clone with the

 following content: